What We Offer and Our Approach

 Plan sponsors are able to definitively determine what type of advisor is engaged on their plan by reviewing the applicable service contract.
 That being said, it is highly recommended that an expert in such matters, such as Ironview or an ERISA attorney, be consulted to assist in such an exercise.
 Unfortunately, there is an entire cottage industry of advisors and retirement plan providers who claim co-fiduciary status, yet their contract with the plan sponsor says differently.
 Some go as far as to offer a "Fiduciary Warranty" or have the word "Fiduciary" in their title, company or marketing materials.
 Yet, their contracts "carve out" or excuse them from offering true section 3(21) or 3(38) fiduciary status and accountability.

 See the attached Fiduciary Advisor Comparison Chart.

-Ironview is an independent, U.S. SEC governed, Registered Investment Advisor (RIA) providing fiduciary oversight and investment advisory services to group retirement plan sponsors and plan participants.
+Ironview is an independent, U.S. SEC regulated, Registered Investment Advisor (RIA) providing fiduciary oversight and investment advisory services to group retirement plan sponsors and plan participants.
 Ironview serves as both an ERISA 3(21) fiduciary and an ERISA 3(38) Investment Manager advising on plans governed by the Employee Retirement Income Security Act (ERISA).
 Ironview currently advises approximately 100 corporate clients with retirement plans ranging in size from approximately $1mm in plan assets to over $150mm in plan assets.